Heating of the intracluster medium by buoyant bubbles and sound waves: Introduction

-In this paper, we compare these two dominant modes of energy deposition into the ICM by AGN, combined with radiative cooling and thermal conduction, for clusters of different masses.
+In this paper, we compare these two modes of energy deposition into the ICM by AGN, combined with radiative cooling and thermal conduction, for clusters of different masses.
 We trace the evolution of the thermal properties of the ICM over its lifetime.
-Given that the ICM is not affected by feedback far from the core, we consider feedback models that affect the thermal structure of ICM up to $0.1\textrm{r}_{500}$ and $0.3\textrm{r}_{500}$.
+Given that the ICM is not affected by feedback far from the core, we parameterize feedback models such that they affect the thermal structure of ICM up to $0.1\textrm{r}_{500}$ and $0.3\textrm{r}_{500}$.
 Finally, we estimate the relation between the mechanical energy injected by the AGN and the cluster mass and compare it with scaling relations derived from the complementary observations.
+For simplicity, we ignore convection and cooling flows in this work.
+Both these effects are expected to be significant below 0.1$r_{500}$ and we plan to consider these effects in a companion paper.

 Throughout this work, we adopt a cosmology with $H_{\rm 0}=70$ km s$^{-1}$ Mpc$^{-1}$, $\Omega_{\rm m}=0.3$ and $\Omega_{\rm \Lambda} =0.7$.
 Further, $E(z)$ is the is the ratio of the Hubble constant at redshift $z$ to its present value, $H_{\rm 0}$ and $h_{\rm 70}=H_{\rm 0}/70=1$.